sc-ventures/cloudbreak-documentation/docs/cb-shell.md

 * From the Docker Image
 * Build From Source

 > The latter two methods run the CLI on your local machine.
+The first method runs the CLI on the VM but provides an option to run the commands on your local machine.

 #### From the Cloudbreak VM

 The easiest way to install and start Cloudbreak Shell is from the VM on which you have deployed Cloudbreak.
-On the VM, navigate to the `/var/lib/cloudbreak-deployment/` directory and execute:
+On the VM, navigate to the `/var/lib/cloudbreak-deployment/` directory and run:

 <pre>cbd util cloudbreak-shell</pre>